What do vitamins and minerals actually do in the body? What is their role and all the hype?

 Zinc: Is essential for normal growth and development of the bones, brain and other parts of the body.
-It is known as a trace element and a catalyst for a number of enzymes in cell division and cell growth.
+It is known as a trace element and a catalyst for a number of enzymes in cell division and cell growth (which is what happened in the bones cells everyday rebuilding and regenerating).
 It's also great for boosting your immune system.
 Foods: red meat, dairy products, beans, seeds.

 Calcium: The RANZCOG recommend 1000mg/day for pregnant women 19 years and older.
 This can reduce the incidence of you having high blood pressure and having your baby early.

 Vitamin D: Not something you would think could be low in Australia, however recent research is showing there is a deficiency emerging.
 Vitamin D helps the body absorb Calcium, it's also vital in preventing osteoporosis for you later in life.
 Deficiency can also lead to an impaired skeletal development in your baby.
-You may get enough from the sunshine, however if you are unsure consult your doctor for a blood test.
+You may get enough from the sunshine, however if you are unsure consult your doctor for a blood test and look into supplementation.